tne-lab/py-behav-box-v2/docs/tutorials/task_on_hardware.md

 # Running a task on hardware

 In the following, we will show how to set up the workstation to run a task on operant hardware.
-This is not a complete overview of all possible configuration but will guide you through adding Sources to the Workstation and creating new AddressFiles and Protocols for local configuration.
+This is not a complete overview of all possible options for configuring pybehave but will guide you through adding Sources to the Workstation and creating new AddressFiles and Protocols for local configuration.